colon cancer picture

 Bowl Structure and Function

-• Globally, colorectal cancer is the third (3rd) most prevalent cancer around the world, and the second (2nd) leading cause of cancer deaths.
+• Colorectal cancer is the third most common cancer among men and women, and the second leading cause of cancer deaths.

-• The third (3rd) most common cancer in the Emirate of Abu Dhabi, and the fourth (4th) leading cause of cancer death (2019, 2018)
+• The third most common cancer in Abu Dhabi, and the leading cause of cancer deaths in the Emirate.

 Risk Factors of Colorectal Cancer